 This WKB method makes sense for a more general class of wave equations.
 For instance in wave optics this yields the short-wavelength limit of the geometrical optics approximation.
 Here is called the eikonal?.

-Multidimensional generalization of the WKB method appear to be rather nontrivial; they have been pioneered by V. Maslov who introduced a topological invariant to remove ambiguities of the naive version of the method, called the Maslov index.
+Multidimensional generalization of the WKB method appear to be rather nontrivial; they have been pioneered by Victor Maslov who introduced a topological invariant to remove ambiguities of the naive version of the method, called the Maslov index.

 In some special cases (most often in the presence of supersymmetry) the main contribution (the first term in expansion) amounts to the true result; the quantum correction sometimes leads however to an overall scalar factor.
 This is the case of so-called localization (related directly in some cases to the equivariant localization in cohomology and Lefshetz-type fixed point formulas).
 Most of well known examples of integrable systems and TQFTs lead to localization.

 The large N limit of gauge theories, which is of importance in collective field theory and in the study of relation between gauge and string theories is formally very similar to semiclassical expansion, where the role of Planck constant is played by .

 In the theory of radiation there is a different meaning of semiclassical treatment: one considers particles in a sorrounding electromagnetic field and the particles are treated as in finite-dimensional quantum mechanics, with the electromagnetic field as an external classical field coupled to the particles via an interaction term.